The purpose of data documentation is to collect information about the data to facilitate understanding, interpretation, transformation, use, etc.

 - Prescriptive, to say what is authorized, subject to or prohibited by a regulatory provision;

-- Location, to characterize the origination, the waypoints and the destination of the data;
+- Location, to characterize the origination, the milestones, and the destination of the data;

 - Stewardship, to clarify data rules and ensure that they are enforced;